iamakankshaupadhyay/RTL_Design_and_Synthesis_in_Verilog_using_SKY130PDK/README.md

 ### Workshop Structure

-The workshop is organized by day, each with a dedicated folder and README:
+The workshop is organized by day, each with a dedicated folder and Readme:

 - **Day 1: Introduction to Verilog RTL Design & Synthesis** ([Introduction to Verilog RTL design and Synthesis/Readme.md](https://github.com/iamakankshaupadhyay/RTL_Design_and_Synthesis_in_Verilog_using_SKY130PDK/blob/master/Introduction%20to%20Verilog%20RTL%20design%20and%20Synthesis/Readme.md))
 - **Day 2: Timing Libraries, Synthesis Approaches, and Efficient Flip-Flop Coding** ([Hierarchical and Flat Synthesis/Readme.md](https://github.com/iamakankshaupadhyay/RTL_Design_and_Synthesis_in_Verilog_using_SKY130PDK/blob/master/Hierarchical%20and%20Flat%20Synthesis/Readme.md)) and ([Synthesis_of_DFF_with_asynchronous_reset/Readme.md](https://github.com/iamakankshaupadhyay/RTL_Design_and_Synthesis_in_Verilog_using_SKY130PDK/blob/master/Synthesis_of_DFF_with_asynchronous_reset/Readme.md))
 - **Day 3: Combinational and Sequential Optimization** ([Combinational and Sequential Optimizations/Readme.md](https://github.com/iamakankshaupadhyay/RTL_Design_and_Synthesis_in_Verilog_using_SKY130PDK/blob/master/Combinational%20and%20Sequential%20Optimizations/Readme.md))
 - **Day 4: Gate-Level Simulation (GLS), Blocking vs. Non-Blocking in Verilog, and Synthesis-Simulation Mismatch** ([Gate Level Synthesis and its Importance/README.md](https://github.com/iamakankshaupadhyay/RTL_Design_and_Synthesis_in_Verilog_using_SKY130PDK/blob/master/Gate%20Level%20Synthesis%20and%20its%20Importance/README.md))
 - **Day 5: Optimization in Synthesis** ([Optimization in synthesis/README.md](https://github.com/iamakankshaupadhyay/RTL_Design_and_Synthesis_in_Verilog_using_SKY130PDK/blob/master/Optimization%20in%20synthesis/README.md))

-Each day’s README includes:
-- Clear explanations of the day’s concepts
-- Step-by-step practical labs with code and screenshots
-- Tips and best practices for RTL design

 **You don’t need a big budget to start designing chips.**